victxrrr/thesis/section_5/memory_cpu.typ

 In the original Watlab implementation, intermediate results used in the flux computations at boundary and inner interfaces were stored in member variables—i.e., variables that are part of a class object and accessible by all functions within the class.
 Cachegrind analysis revealed that these member variables caused numerous cache misses, as they were accessed only once per iteration and stored in main memory.
 Furthermore, most of these variables were only used inside the flux computation function.

 As a first memory optimization, we converted these into local variables, restricting their scope to the flux computation function whenever possible.
-This ensured they were stored on the stack, which slightly reduced execution times as shown in [REF].
+This ensured they were stored on the stack or in registers, which are theorically faster to access.

 Additionally, other cache misses were related to memory accesses during iterations over cells—for computing source terms, updating hydraulic variables, computing the next time step—or over interfaces for flux computation.
 These accesses involve simple traversals of arrays of structures (cells and interfaces), and cannot be further optimized.
 The memory layout of cells, nodes, and interfaces follows the order in the input files generated by the preprocessing Python API.